 It is also the largest island in the Mediterranean.
-A one or two-week holiday simply isn’t long enough to visit all the island’s highlights in a single visit.
+A one or two-week holiday simply isn’t long enough to visit all the best places in Sicily in a single visit.

 The Val di Noto in the south-east, is famous for its baroque towns, Southern Sicily is home to the Greek Temples at Agrigento, the North East has the stunning backdrop of Mount Etna, while Northern Sicily is home to Palermo, famous for its street food and a plethora of historic gems, as well as Cefalù, one of Sicily’s best-known beach resorts.

 Picking a base from which to explore the top Sicily destinations can be a hard choice to make, so we have put together this guide to help you decide where to go and how best to explore Sicily.
 We’ve also included a fun quiz at the end of the post that might help you make up your mind.

 Taormina, a stunning vibrant town by the sea, certainly presents the best of Sicily.
 It’s a great choice if you don’t wish to drive, as there is plenty to do on your doorstep and a cable car linking the beach with the clifftop town.